Executive Committee

 Ann Belkov

 Ann is the retired Superintendent of the Statue of Liberty National Monument and Ellis Island Museum.
 She had a 25-year career with the National Park Service that also included her positions as Superintendent of Jean Lafitte National Historical Park and Preserve in Louisiana and Chickamauga-Chattanooga National Park and Russell Cave National Monument in Tennessee, Georgia and Alabama.
 A D.C. native, she also worked for the D.C.
 Department of Recreation for nine years.
 Ann took a civilian assignment with the U.S. Air Force in the Far East during the Vietnam conflict.
-She is the recipient of the Freedom Foundation Award and the Department of Interior Superior Performance Award.
+She received the Freedom Foundation Award and the Department of Interior Superior Performance Award.
 She retired in 1996 and has since been active in the D.C. arts and nonprofit scene, as an active board member of both Step Afrika! and the Atlas Performing Arts Center.
 Ann also serves on the Board of the U.S. Park Police Foundation.

 Dyonicia “Dy” Brown